 My adventure in the Windy City began with hot pink toenails.
 (Stay with me.)
-Sister Laura, who has worked so hard with little credit—editing, designing the awesome cover, marketing, and supporting me every step—really wanted us to go to Chicago to receive one of the awards for my latest novel (Angels at the Gate).
+Sister Laura, who has worked so hard with little credit—editing, designing the original awesome cover, marketing, and supporting me every step—really wanted us to go to Chicago to receive one of the awards for my latest novel (Angels at the Gate) a story about the wife of Lot.
 I should say “our” novel.
 She also wanted us to attend the BEA (Book Expo America).

 Pedicure, at least, called for, right?